Chicago mayoral debate sees Paul Vallas, Brandon Johnson clash on policing, education, taxes, more

 "A 100-year pandemic was responsible for everting being shut down," Johnson countered.

-With Johnson being supported by the CTU and Vallas by the Fraternal Order of Police, both candidates addressed the issue of undue influence if elected.
+With Johnson being supported by the CTU and Vallas by the Fraternal Order of Police, both candidates addressed the issue of undue influence if elected in the first debate between the two run-off candidates since last week's election.

 "I will no longer be a member of the Chicago Teachers Union.
 I will no longer pay dues to the Chicago Teachers Union," Johnson said.